ultraq/thymeleaf-layout-dialect/README.md

 ### Title pattern

-Given that the layout dialect automatically overrides the decorator page's `title` element with that found in the content page, you might find yourself repeating parts of the title found in the decorator page, especially if you like to create breadcrumbs or retain the name of the website in the page title.
+Given that the Layout dialect automatically overrides the decorator page's `title` element with that found in the content page, you might find yourself repeating parts of the title found in the decorator page, especially if you like to create breadcrumbs or retain the name of the website in the page title.
 The `layout:title-pattern`